 Package delivery.
-One of the most important events for all companies that rely on parcel carriers to deliver their goods to customers (consumers and businesses alike).
-Can’t always go right and it doesn’t.
+One of the most important events for all companies that rely on parcel carriers to deliver their goods to customers (consumers and businesses).
+It can’t always go right, and it doesn’t.
 Who’s fault it is doesn’t really matter to the customer.
-They call the shipper to complain and it’s a lose lose situation for everybody: the shipper, the carrier, and the end customer.
+They call the shipper to complain, and it’s a lose-lose situation for everybody: the shipper, the carrier, and the end customer.
 Been there, done that.
 You?

 Volvo Solves Delivery Hick-ups